Barbara Creed: Monstrous-Feminine and the Types of Monsters

 Creed first considers women as Vampires in such films as Dracula (1992) and The Hunger (1983), wherein she discusses the image of the ‘archaic mother’ with the female vampire being ‘mother’ and her lover or victim as ‘child’ whom she promises eternal life to.
 Creed also interrogates at the portrayal of desire and lesbianism in the horror film the Hunger (1983), arguing that when the two female vampires kiss there is an eruption of blood in the women's mouths, which represents how lesbian relations are deadly and consequential.

 The Monstrous-Feminine also investigates the monstrous figure of witches.
 Creed critically examines the history of the "witch" from the Middle Ages to the rise of Catholicism.
 She identifies that early historical definitions of ‘witch’ were associated with healers and users of magic, but during the fourteenth century in the period of witch trials and witch hunts, witchcraft was believed to be a sin and in service to the devil.
 Barbara Creed examines Carrie and The Exorcist, and critiques the way in which they represent adolescent young women as ‘possessed’ or ‘demonised’ during puberty and menstruation.
 Creed argues that the use of blood and gore are meant to depict women as demonized or monstrous.
 Moreover, oftentimes possessed women are on the verge of menstruation and their blood is meant to symbolize or suggest a fear of castration.

 Another prominent monstrous figure that Creed discusses in her work is Greek mythology's Medusa and her severed head.
-Medusa is a mythological creature that's stare can turn people to stone, particularly men, and has a head covered in snakes which Creed argues is a deadly symbol of the vagina dentata.
+Medusa is a mythological creature whose stare can turn people to stone, particularly men, and who has a head covered in snakes, which Creed argues is a deadly symbol of the vagina dentata.
 The term vagina dentata was coined by Sigmund Freud and follows the myth that female genitalia are monster-like, having teeth.
 Creed discusses how this creates a fear that women are allegedly actively trying to castrate men.
 Barbara Creed frequently mentions in her work that horror movies play on this fear of the vagina dentata and even include it visually in films, through enormous toothed monsters or aliens, to settings such as dark and narrow hallways, deadly traps and doors, and spaceships such as that in Alien.